-Troubleshooting procedures applicable to this machine are listed and defined starting with Table 3-1 and Table 3-2 in this section of the manual.
+The troubleshooting procedures applicable to the aerial platform are listed and defined in Table 3-1., DC Unit - Troubleshooting.

 Each malfunction within an individual group or system is followed by a listing of probable causes which will enable determination of the applicable remedial action.
-The probable causes and the remedial action should, where possible, be checked in the order listed in the troubleshooting tables.
+The probable causes and the remedial action should, where possible, be checked in the order listed in the tables.